Distance: 20 km

 Date Added: August 2, 2008

-While on top of Tally-Ho mountain, you get a fantastic view down the Wheaton River valley.
-Bennett Lake can be seen from the top as well.
+While on top of Tally-Ho mountain, you get a fantastic view down the Wheaton River Valley.
 The ridge around the summit is completely open alpine which makes exploring easy.
 It is also prime habitat for caribou, which can often be seen near the summit.
+The route follows an ATV trail for a lot of the way.

 Download GPS Data for this trail